Independent Educational Evaluation (IEE) in Maryland

 Parents are entitled to one IEE at public expense each time the LEA conducts an evaluation with which the parent disagrees (COMAR 13A.05.01.14; 34 CFR 300.502(b)).

-The LEA must provide a written response approving or denying the IEE request within 30 days; if denied, must file due process within 30 days of denial to defend its evaluation (COMAR 13A.05.01.14; 34 CFR 300.502(b)(2)).
+Upon receiving an IEE request, the LEA must without unnecessary delay either provide the IEE at public expense or file due process to defend its evaluation (COMAR 13A.05.01.14; 34 CFR 300.502(b)(2)).

 All IEEs, including those at private expense, must be considered by the IEP team in making decisions about the child's education (34 CFR 300.502(c)).